Christmas Cornflake wreath cookies are a fun recipe for the holiday season.

 - Add the marshmallows and stir until melted.

 - Add the food coloring and mix until you reach the desired green color.

 - Add the Corn Flakes to a large bowl.
 Pour the marshmallow mixture over the Corn Flakes and stir until they are covered.

 - Shape into a wreath, add the candy garnishments, and let set up for at least an hour.

 Melt the butter in a saucepan over medium heat.

-Add the mini marshmallows to the saucepan and stir until they are coated with butter.
+Add the mini marshmallows to a medium or large saucepan and stir until they are coated with butter.